-The Company is a subsidiary of Emaar Properties PJSC (the "Parent Company" or "Parent"), a company incorporated in the UAE and listed on the Dubai Financial Market.
+The Company is a subsidiary of Emaar Properties PJSC (the "Parent Company" or "Parent" or "Ultimate Parent"), a company incorporated in the UAE and listed on the Dubai Financial Market.
 The Company is also listed on the Dubai Financial Market.
 The Company and its subsidiaries constitute the Group (the "Group").